 Advice about sleep

-- Create an evening routine before bedtime that works for you.
-Your brain will learn that this behavior means is is time for you to go to sleep.
+Something that might work better than counting sheep is to have a sleep routine.
+An routine before bedtime should be altered to work for you.
+Your brain will learn what this behaviour means and that it is time for you to go to sleep.

-- Turn off all screens at least on hour before going to bed and leave your cellphone outside the bedroom.
+Something that is generally effective is to start relaxing a while before going to bed.
+Maybe you'll turn off all screens at least an hour before going to bed and leave your cell phone outside the bedroom.

 - Make sure the temperature is cool in the bedroom.

-- Make a to-do-list of what you need to do the next day.
+- Make a to-do list of what you need to do the next day.
 Planning in advance makes it easier to relax.
-Also, have a pad and pen next to the bed and write down if you start thinking about things you need to remember.
+Also, have a notepad and pen next to the bed and write down if you start thinking about things you want to remember.

 - If you have trouble falling asleep get up after 15-30 minutes.
 Try to do some quiet, monotonous activity until you start feeling sleepy end then try and go to bed again.